Children's Peace Theatre

 SOIL SPIRIT SOCIETY

-Soil, Spirit, Society is a three-year land-based art project that calls on community
+Soil, Spirit, Society is our ongoing land-based work that calls on our communities

 to consider our connections and relationships to land, our own spiritual selves, and our communities.